-- (a) The Special Events Co-Chairs are responsible for the planning and execution of the CSA Coffee House, Student Appreciation Week, Exam Cram lunches in the fall and winter academic terms and various alumni events throughout their term. - (b) The Special Events Co-Chairs may establish a committee to assist in these tasks and seek the assistance of the VPS.
+- (a) The Commerce Socials Co-Chairs should coordinate Commerce Socials for the benefit of the CSA. - (b) The Commerce Socials Co-Chairs work closely with the VPSL when dealing with venues, partners, suppliers, promotions, security, and external stakeholders. - (c) The Commerce Socials Co-Chairs may establish a committee to assist in these tasks and seek the assistance of the VPSL.